By using the Buy an NHS PPC service means you agree to the following terms and conditions.

 - If an error is made in the payment of your Direct Debit, by the NHS Business Services Authority or your bank or building society, you are entitled to a full and immediate refund of the amount paid from your bank or building society.

-- You can cancel a Direct Debit at any time by simply contacting your bank or building society.
+- If you receive a refund you are not entitled to, you must pay it back when the NHS Business Services Authority asks you to. - You can cancel a Direct Debit at any time by simply contacting your bank or building society.
 Written confirmation may be required.
 Please also notify us.